2 Chronicles 35:3

 To the Levites who taught all Israel and were holy to the LORD, Josiah said: "Put the holy ark in the temple built by Solomon son of David king of Israel.
 It is not to be carried around on your shoulders.
 Now serve the LORD your God and His people Israel.

-Put the holy ark in the house
+Put the holy ark in the temple built by Solomon son of David king of Israel.

-now serve the LORD your God
+Now serve the LORD your God and His people Israel.

 Persons / Places / Events